Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 When Consolidation Doesn't Make Financial Sense

 Debt consolidation only saves money if the new loan's interest rate is meaningfully lower than your current average rate.
-If you're paying 28% on credit cards and receive a consolidation loan offer at 32% APR, you'll pay more—not less—in interest over time.
+With the average credit card APR sitting at roughly 21% in 2026 (and many subprime cards in the high 20s), a 30% consolidation loan could actually cost you more, not less, in interest over time.

 Consider whether consolidation makes sense in your situation: